-Reference of this article: Martín Martín R, Sánchez Bayle M. Relationship between the use of health resources and socioeconomic aspects in Primary Care.
+Reference of this article: Martín Martín R, Sánchez Bayle M. Relationship between the use of health resources and psychosocioeconomic aspects in Primary Care.
 Rev Pediatr Aten Primaria.
 2021;23:239-46.

-Introduction: the aim of our study was to analyze the influence of family socioeconomic and psychological factors on the demand and use of health resources in pediatric consultations in Primary Care.
+Introduction: the aim of our study was to analyse the influence of family socioeconomic and psychological factors on the demand and use of health resources in paediatric consultations in Primary Care.

-Methods: descriptive observational study carried out using questionnaires collected over a period of 1 year from children between 1 month and 14 years old, belonging to 2 urban Primary Care clinics in Madrid.
-The raw data was analyzed, and comparisons between groups and multivariate analysis were performed.
+Methods: descriptive observational study carried out using questionnaires collected over a period of 1 year.
+Questionnaires were collected from children between 1 month and 14 years old, belonging to 2 urban Primary Care clinics in Madrid.
+The raw data was analysed, and comparisons between groups and multivariate analysis were performed.

 Results: we compared 434 questionnaires.
 The number of total consultations was higher in younger patients (p = 0.001) and in those whose parents presented high levels of anxiety (p = 0.001).
 Families with all their members in unemployed presented anxiety (OR: 5.85; IC 95: 2.567-13.341; p <0.0001) and depression (OR: 6.250; IC 95: 2.647-14.760; p <0.0001) levels higher than the rest.
 Laboratory and imaging test were higher in children with chronic disease (OR: 3.84; IC 95: 2.09-7.07; p <0.0001) and high level of anxiety in parents (OR: 2.78; IC 95: 1.46-5.28; p = 0.02).
 Drugs use was higher in children with chronic disease (OR: 3.15; IC 95: 1.60-6.19; p = 0.001) and lower in older children (OR: 0.927; IC 95: 0.87-0.98; p = 0.014).